By Audrey Lambert, TIWP Student

 “Did your mom ask you to ask me that?” she questioned with her hands on her hips and her eyes narrowed.

-“Well, yes, but I would have asked you and if she didn’t tell me to, I enjoy making new friends.”
+“Well, yes, but I would have asked you even if she didn’t tell me to.
+I enjoy making new friends.”

 “Okay,” she said with a little giggle.